Jean Segura Player Props: Marlins vs. Cubs

 Cubs Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Cubs pitching staff ranks seventh in the league.
+- The Cubs pitching staff ranks 16th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Cubs' 3.50 team ERA ranks eighth across all MLB pitching staffs.
+- The Cubs' 3.36 team ERA ranks fourth across all MLB pitching staffs.

-- Cubs pitchers combine to surrender 23 home runs (0.9 per game), the fifth-fewest in baseball.
+- Cubs pitchers combine to surrender 26 home runs (0.8 per game), the third-fewest in baseball.

-- Steele makes the start for the Cubs, his sixth of the season.
-He is 4-0 with a 1.19 ERA and 29 strikeouts in 30 1/3 innings pitched.
+- Smyly (3-1) takes the mound for the Cubs in his seventh start of the season.
+He has a 2.83 ERA in 35 2/3 innings pitched, with 29 strikeouts.

-- In his last appearance on Tuesday, the left-hander tossed 5 1/3 scoreless innings against the San Diego Padres while surrendering three hits.
+- The lefty's last appearance came on Monday against the Washington Nationals, when he went seven innings, surrendering one earned run while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.